Know the facts about substance use disorder in Indiana.

-Substance use disorder is impacting our state.
+Substance use disorder impacts every corner of our state.
 Many of those struggling with addiction are people we know – our family members, our friends, our co-workers, our neighbors.
 They face a wide range of stigmas that may prevent them from seeking treatment.
+As Hoosiers, we can stand against the stigma of substance use disorder by learning and listening.

 What is addiction?

-Addiction to drugs, also know as substance use disorder, is a disease that affects thousands of Hoosiers.
-Those who are struggling with substance use disorder are unable to control their use of legal or illegal drugs.
+Addiction to drugs, also known as substance use disorder, is a disease that affects thousands of Hoosiers.
+Those who are struggling with substance use disorder are unable to control their use of illegal or legally prescribed drugs.
 For many, addiction begins quietly.
 It may start with the recreational use of a drug.
 In the case of opioids and other painkillers, it may begin when a doctor prescribes a medication.
 Whatever the reason, once addicted, this disease affects a person's brain, and they will continue to use the drug despite repercussions.

 What is treatment?